maishahoq/CommLab/README.md

 **Website Section:**
 # Cook It Off

-Welcome to **My Website**!
+Welcome to **Cook It Off**!
 This website is designed to provide you with a user-friendly interface to explore various features and functionalities.
 Below, you'll find an overview of what you can do and how to navigate the site.

 ## Features and Functionalities

 1. **Search Bar**: To search for content, simply type your keywords into the search bar and press Enter.
 The website will display results matching your search.

 2. **Navigation**: Use the menu or navigation links to explore different sections of the website.
-You can easily switch between pages or sections to find the information you need.
+You can easily switch between different parts of the page or sections to find the food-related information you need.

 3. **Responsive Design**: The website is designed to work seamlessly on both desktop and mobile devices, ensuring a consistent experience.